Home

 If a property is surrounded by tall trees or where multi-path reception is experienced, it is not uncommon for Freeview signal quality to go up and down as the trees or aerial move in high winds.
 Wet leaves attenuate UHF DVB-T multiplex signals even more.
 If you get a poor Freeview TV signal and have tall trees directly in line to the transmitter, you may get problems with reception dropout under adverse weather conditions.
 Trees can attenuate the DTT signal considerably especially when leaves are wet.
 It will help if you:-

 We offer step by step help fitting F type plugs.
 The prepared connectors are then connected together using the F-type female to female adaptor with an example joint.
-If the coaxial cable join is to be left outside, waterproof it by stretching self amalgamating tape around the whole assembly.

 Also check the TV socket faceplate wiring in all rooms for poor installation too, especially in new houses where workmanship can be poor.
 The screen of the coaxial cable must be corrected connected to the shield (earth) of the TV faceplate socket and the cable terminated in a tidy fashion.